-THE REWILDING OF PEATLANDS, HEATHLAND, NATIVE WOODLANDS, SALTMARSHES, WETLANDS AND COASTAL WATERS IN THE UK CAN ALL MAKE A SIGNIFICANT CONTRIBUTION TO CARBON SEQUESTRATION.

-SUMMARY

-Rewilding Britain is calling for the UK and devolved governments to make a bolder financial and political commitment to nature's recovery.
-We are asking them to:

-Integrate carbon sequestration into any new 'public money for public goods' mechanisms for land managers to incentivise large-scale natural climate solutions.
+- If £1.9 billion of the £3 billion currently spent on CAP payments were allocated to supporting native woodland re-establishment, the restoration and protection of peatbogs and heaths, and species-rich grasslands over a total of 6 million hectare (ha), this could sequester 47 million tonnes of CO2/year.
+This is more than a tenth of current UK greenhouse gas emissions.
+This compares to the UK Government's current commitment of £50 million to help plant new woodlands through the Woodland Carbon Guarantee and only £10 million towards peatland restoration. - Rewilding Britain is calling for the UK and devolved governments to make a bolder financial and political commitment to nature's recovery.
+We are asking them to: - Integrate carbon sequestration into any new 'public money for public goods' mechanisms to incentivise large-scale natural climate solutions.
 We propose a model of payments that values carbon sequestration and biodiversity enhancement in different restored ecosystems, particularly focused on less productive and marginal landscapes to minimise the impact on opportunity costs for food production.
-Our indicative annual standard payments would support restored peat bogs and heathland at £292/ha, woodland at £413/ha, species-rich grassland at £144/ha, saltmarsh at £322/ha, ponds and lakes at £204/ha, and offshore ecosystems at £161/ha per year.

-Establish a mandatory economy-wide carbon pricing mechanism linked to carbon emissions to raise dedicated revenue to help fund natural climate solutions.
+Our indicative annual standard payments would support restored peat bogs and heathland at £292/ha, woodland at £512/ha, species-rich grassland at £144/ ha, saltmarsh at £322/ha, ponds and lakes at £204/ha and offshore ecosystems at £161/ha per year.
+Land holdings that come together to form contiguous zones of recovering, protected and restored ecosystems could attract enhanced payments. - " Establish a mandatory economy-wide carbon pricing mechanism linked to carbon emissions to raise dedicated revenue to help fund natural climate solutions.
+This should incentivise emissions reductions whilst providing additional funds to support carbon sequestration activities in the agricultural and land use sectors. - " Support locally-led partnerships to coordinate action across landholdings to ensure natural climate solutions are designed and brokered locally within each ecological, economic and cultural context.

-This should incentivise emissions reductions whilst providing additional funds to support carbon sequestration activities in the agricultural and land use sectors.
-The UK's emissions are 435 million tonnes of $\rm CO_2$ equivalent per year, so if a carbon price was applied across the economy at £40 per tonne this yields a theoretical upper limit of £17.4 billion, although in reality not every tonne of carbon is accounted for, so the real figure will be much lower.

-These local partnerships would support locally-led partnerships to coordinate action across landholdings.

-To ensure natural climate solutions are designed and brokered locally within each ecological, economic and cultural context.

-SETTING THE SCENE
+1. SETTING THE SCENE